Srivardhan04/mental-illness-website/README.md

 # mental-illness-website
 This project is a full-stack web application designed to provide personalized learning experiences for individuals with mental health conditions such as anxiety, ADHD, and depression.
 The platform offers AI-powered recommendations, mood tracking, and community support to enhance learning and well-being.

+website is hosted in Netlify.app and the link is https://illnessmental.netlify.app/